My Day in Court

 That day while the men were back there with their heavy equipment fixing the problem, some city inspector decided to come into my back yard and have a look around.

 He discovered some old dog poop mixed in with the leaves in my mulch pile.
-I had not been aware that's a big no-no. A simple warning would have been sufficient, but out came the ticket book.
-That unpleasant incident set me back $350.
+I had no idea that's a big no-no.

 This experience left me with a deep distrust of all people who work for the city, a feeling that remains to this day.
 Currently here in the Heights where I live, we have the Graffiti Police.